UWCubeSat/hs2-dds-host/README.md

 On Ubuntu/Debian, you can install hidapi via apt:
 `$sudo apt update && sudo apt install libhidapi-libusb0`

 On Windows, it is necessary to download the hidapi sources and compile them manually using MinGW64.
-This can be done using MinGW64's gcc, then invoking the `ar ru` command on the generated hid.o file.
-Then, the provided header file and shared library (libhidapi.a) should be added to your MinGW64 include and lib folders, respectively.
-The HIDAPI sources can be retrieved from [this repository](https://github.com/libusb/hidapi).
+To do so, first download or clone the hidapi sources from [this repository](https://github.com/libusb/hidapi).
+Then, navigate to the `{HIDAPI_ROOT}/windows` folder.
+Here, compile the library with `$gcc -I../hidapi -g -c hid.c -o hid.o`.
+Then, to generate a static library file, do `$ar ru libhidapi.a hid.o`.
+Finally, copy the header file from `{HIDAPI_ROOT}/hidapi` into your MinGW64 installation's include folder and copy the newly generated static library into the `lib` folder.

 # Usage
 On Linux, this tool requires sudo since it accesses USB devices, which are a privileged resource.
 Eventually, I'll set up a udev rule that will bypass this requirement.
 On Windows, simply invoke the provided executable from your choice of terminal.